CodeEvolve: an open source evolutionary coding agent for algorithmic discovery and optimization: Methodology

 \subsection{Population Management}

-\method{} includes three mechanisms to manage the populations of solutions/prompts over time.
+\method{} includes three mechanisms to manage populations over time.

-\textbf{Initialization:} The algorithm begins with a trivial initial solution (e.g., a function returning zero) and a basic prompt describing the problem.
-To create a diverse starting population at each island, the \texttt{LLMEnsemble} is prompted multiple times with this initial pair, generating a variety of independent approaches that become the roots of new solution trees.
-This initial diversification has proven crucial for discovering optimal solutions in our experiments.
+\textbf{Initialization.} The algorithm begins with an initial solution (often trivial, e.g., a function returning zero) and a basic prompt describing the problem.
+To create a diverse starting population at each island, the \texttt{LLMEnsemble} is prompted multiple times with this initial pair, generating independent approaches that become roots of new solution trees.

-\textbf{Evaluation and Population Control:} Each new solution is executed in a sandboxed environment with predefined runtime and memory limits.
-If a solution runs successfully, its fitness $f_{\text{sol}}(S)$ and other metrics $h(S)$ are computed and it is added to the population.
-Solutions that fail or exceed resource limits are assigned a fitness of zero, and their execution logs are stored to provide instructive context for future LLM prompts.
-To maintain a maximum population size, a new individual is added only if its fitness is greater than that of the worst-performing individual currently in the population.
-The worst individual is then removed from the collection of live individuals.
+\textbf{Evaluation and Population Control.} Each new solution is executed in a sandbox with runtime and memory limits.
+If execution succeeds, we compute $f_{\text{sol}}(S)$ and metrics $h(S)$ and add $S$ to the population.
+Failures receive fitness zero, with logs stored for instructive context in future prompts.

-\textbf{Elitist Migration:} The top-performing solutions from each island are copied and sent to all neighboring islands according to a predefined migration frequency.
-A migration rate dictates the proportion of solutions to be migrated.
-To prevent cycles and premature convergence, a solution is only permitted to migrate once from its island of origin.
-Upon arrival at a new island, a migrant solution is treated as a root of a new evolutionary tree, with its parent pointers set to \texttt{NULL}.
+\textbf{Elitist Migration.} Top performers from each island are copied to neighboring islands at a fixed migration frequency and rate.
+To prevent cycles and premature convergence, a solution migrates at most once from its origin island, and we never migrate the best-performing solution of an island in order to preserve its uniqueness.
+Migrants become roots of new trees upon arrival, with parent pointers set to \texttt{NULL}.

+\paragraph{Quality--diversity via MAP-Elites.} In addition to island populations, \method{} maintains a per-island MAP-Elites archive~\citep{mouret2015illuminatingsearchspacesmapping}.
+Users define feature descriptors (e.g., code-level properties, algorithmic behaviors, or runtime profiles).
+The archive partitions the feature space either as a regular lattice (MAP-Elites) or via centroidal Voronoi tessellations (CVT-MAP-Elites)~\citep{vassiliades2017usingcentroidalvoronoitessellations}, storing the elite (i.e., most fit) solution per cell.
+Archive updates occur after evaluation: each successful solution $S$ is mapped to its feature cell, and if $S$ improves the cell’s fitness, it replaces the incumbent elite.
+Sampling for inspirations or parents then draws from the archive to inject structured diversity, e.g., proportional to the rank of all elites in the grid or uniformly over filled cells.
+The archive thus complements island dynamics by probing diverse niches and reducing premature convergence.